timtadh/lexmachine/examples/sensors-parser/README.md

 The `yySymType` is generate from Yacc via the `%union` directive.
 The tokenType is the token identifier.
 However, the tokenType needs to be in the correct range for Yacc which starts at `yyPrivate`.
-The way to get the types idenified correctly is to set it as `return token.Type + yyPrivate - 1`.
+The way to get the types identified correctly is to set it as `return token.Type + yyPrivate - 1`.
 See `sensors_golex.go` for a full example.